San Antonio de Areco, at just an hour and a half north of the Buenos Aires, is the perfect introduction to Argentine rural and gaucho culture.

 Watch him work and buy some to take home with you.
 He quickly drew up a beautiful “family portrait” of us as horses galloping across the pampas.

-Olla de Cobra, Chocolates & Alfajores
+Try the Chocolates & Alfajores

-The factory is right behind the shop and you can watch them at work through the windows behind the counters.
+They’re famous for their alfajores and the factory is right behind the shop and you can watch them at work through the windows behind the counters.

 And as the trend of artisan specialty alfajores takes Argentina by storm, La Olla de Cobre has found some competition.
 There are a few small production alfajores for sale in the weekend artisan market by the river.